Quantenradierer/SINner/README.md

 It will create one npc and then start the flask backend server.
 However, at the moment the image won't be created.
 This is still WIP.

-Also, please take a look at the backend/README.

 # Costs